RedHatProductSecurity/security-data-guidelines/docs/csaf-vex.md

 },
 ```
 Note: It's important to remember that with VEX files, not every product status will be included, only the categories that
 have products which fall into those statuses.
-For CSAF files, the only included status will be the `fixed` category.
+For CSAF files, the only included status will be the `fixed` and optionally `known_not_affected` category if in the released RHSA there are more components and not all were vulnerable to the particular CVE id.

 Continuing with our previous examples with CVE-2023-20593, the full product ID "red_hat_enterprise_linux_6:kernel"
 can be found in the `known_not_affected` list: